 - Reduce the number of night shifts that are worked consecutively.
 Night shift workers should work five nights a week, with days off.
 Workers who work 12-hour shifts should limit their work to four shifts.

 - If you can, take at least 48 hours off after a series of night shifts.

 - Avoid working long hours.
 Avoid long shifts and excessive overtime.
 You should make sure you have enough sleep and time to participate in your family's and friends' activities.

 - Avoid long commutes that can disrupt your sleep.

 - Avoid rotating shifts too often.
 Rotating shifts can be more challenging than working the same shift for a longer time.

 - Sleep enough on the days you are off.
-Good sleep hygiene includes planning and organizing a sleep schedule, and avoiding nicotine, caffeine, and alcohol.
+Good sleep hygiene includes planning and organising a sleep schedule, and avoiding nicotine, caffeine, and alcohol.
 Don't start your night shift if you are suffering from sleep deprivation.

 - Take a break before or during your night shift.
 Night shift workers can benefit from a nap to improve their alertness.

 - Avoid driving while you are sleepy.
 You can take a power nap if you are too tired to drive home after your shift or hire a ride home.

 - Prescription drugs like modafinil(r), armodafinil(r), and Provigil(r), which promote wakefulness during work hours, may play a role.
 The best strategy is to get enough sleep.